CEDL2017/homework1/results/index.md

 ```
-Codes are stored in all the files in the root folder.
+All code files are stored in the root folder.
 ```

 ## Installation
 * Required packages: numpy,scipy,scipy,tensorflow,os,re,PIL
-* the data folder should be in the same path with all the codes
+* Getting the weights of AlexNet from [this link](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/)
-* get the weights on AlexNet from [this link](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/)
+* The data folder should be in the same path with all the codes

 ## Usage
 * wget http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy